Wildfire refugees: Shelter dogs airlifted from California to Cranbrook - BC Local News

-A remarkable airlift of animals from an overcrowded California shelter touched down in Cranbrook Sunday evening, December 17, bringing 32 dogs to Canada and to new forever homes.
+A remarkable airlift of animals from an overcrowded California shelter touched down in Cranbrook Sunday evening bringing 32 dogs to Canada and to new forever homes.

 The Wings of Rescue flight from Camarillo brought the dogs in from the Ventura County Animal Services shelter (VCAS), which has seen its population of animals swell by hundreds over a matter of days, due to the devastation caused by the wildfires burning across southern California.